 The service plan also gives homeowners a discount on all service calls, discount on all repairs and even a discount on emergency service.

 If you have changed your filter and your furnace is still not functioning properly, we will immediate dispatch an Edge Guys technician to perform a diagnostic test and service your equipment.
-To schedule service, call Edge Guys Heating and Cooling at 317-595-9720 or fill out “Schedule Service” form on the website.
+To schedule service, call Edge Guys Heating and Cooling at 317-595-9720 or fill out a quote request form on our website.